 The data written to the PMAC via the PC104 bus are the requested drive motor velocity and steering motor angle.
+In particular, the CPU closes a loop around the steering motor by using the value of the tilt sensor to compute a steering angle to be sent to the PMAC.
 The data received via the PC104 bus are the actual drive motor velocity, an approximate odometer reading, the actual steering angle and various status information.
-1 High bandwidth data sent in analog fashion are the drive motor demand and actual currents.